 I once found myself on a tailwater one late winter in February where a massive rainbow was holding along the nearby bank.
 Positioning myself behind this behemoth, I proceeded to cast fly after fly, but the fish paid little attention to anything I had to offer, save for politely moving out of the way for my bead head baetis nymph to drift by.

 Frustrated, I sat along the bank, defeated.
 I then noticed a smooth rock poking out of the water.
 I reached in and turned it over, revealing the missing piece to this puzzle, several dark olive scuds.
 I found the imitation in my box that resembled what I saw and returned to my spot on the river.

 The first cast yielded a different result.
 While it wasn't a take, I could tell I had the fish's attention.
 The next drift was on target, and I watched the trout's mouth open.
 I set the hook, and the fish sped off.
 In a second, my line screamed off the reel, and then...snap!

 The fish was gone.
 It was time to go home.
 It was a great day!

 Matching the hatch is but one piece of the fly fishing equation.
 Stopping to practice a little awareness certainly goes a long way while figuring it out.
 It just might be the difference between a good day and a great day of fly fishing.

-If you have any questions on choosing the right fly for your next adventure, please feel free to reach out to me or a fellow Fly Fishing Expert here on Curated and we'll be happy to help you out.
+If you have any questions about choosing the right fly for your next adventure, please feel free to reach out to me, or a fellow Fly Fishing Expert here on Curated, and we'll be happy to help you out.